Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Introduction

 In \cite{bouchet2009random}, the authors studied stochastically forced 2D turbulence within a rectangular domain $[0,L_x]\times[0,L_y]$, with an aspect ratio $L_x/L_y\equiv \delta$, subject to periodic boundary conditions.
 The aspect ratio was varied, and two types of flow structures were observed.
 In a square domain, a pair of counter-rotating large-scale vortices (LSVs) forms, whose properties have been extensively studied in the past \cite{chan2012dynamics,laurie2014universal,frishman2018turbulence,svirsky2023two}.
-When the domain is elongated in one direction, jets emerge instead, which are oriented along the short sides of the domain.
-The transitions between these two disparate regimes are of particular interest.
-As the aspect ratio increases from $\delta=1$, the system traverses an interval of bistability, where the two different flow structures can persist metastably (with a finite lifetime) until they are disrupted by random, fluctuation-induced transitions towards the competing structure.
+When the domain is elongated in one direction, jets oriented parallel to the short side of the domain emerge instead.
+The transition between these two disparate regimes is of particular interest.
+As the aspect ratio increases from $\delta=1$, the system traverses an interval of bistability, where the two different flow structures persist metastably (with a finite lifetime) until they are disrupted by random, fluctuation-induced transitions towards the competing structure.
 It has been confirmed theoretically, using tools from statistical mechanics \cite{bouchet2012statistical}, that coherent structures in the inviscid limit of the 2D Navier-Stokes equation (i.e. the 2D Euler equation) can indeed take the form of LSVs or jets.
 Statistical equilibria of 2D flows were also recently revisited in \cite{weichman2022statistical}.
-Similar LSV and jet solutions were furthermore observed in anisotropically forced, direct statistical simulations of planar 2D turbulence in \cite{tobias2017direct} and in solutions of the Euler equation on a sphere \cite{qi2014hyperviscosity}.
-Moreover, LSVs and jets were reported in rotating convection within anisotropic domains \cite{julien2018impact,guervilly2017jets} and, more recently, in convection with misaligned gravity and rotation axes \cite{julien2022quasi}.
+Similar LSV and jet solutions were furthermore observed in anisotropically forced, direct statistical simulations of planar 2D turbulence in \cite{tobias2017direct}, and in solutions of the Euler equation on a sphere \cite{herbert2013additional,modin2020casimir}, although in the latter case ergodicity breaking may prevent the formation of a condensate in the absence of a forcing \cite{dritschel2015late,qi2014hyperviscosity}.
+Moreover, LSVs and jets were reported in rotating convection within anisotropic domains \cite{julien2018impact,guervilly2017jets} and, more recently, in convection with misaligned gravity and rotation axes \cite{novi2019,barker2020,julien2022quasi,aE2023}.
 Dipoles and unidirectional jets were also found to play an important role in the inverse cascade of decaying 2D turbulence prior to condensation \cite{jimenez2020dipoles}.